 Companies across all industries are looking to hire and promote supervisors with leadership and training skills that will increase employee morale and retention, as well as the companies’ financial bottom lines.

-Whether you are just beginning to work towards your aspiration to become a supervisor or were recently promoted as one, here are eight skills you’ll need to develop in order to succeed:
+Whether you are just beginning to work towards your aspiration to become a supervisor or were recently promoted as one, here are nine skills you’ll need to develop in order to succeed:

 - Critical and Innovative Thinking.
 As a leader, you’ll need to regularly assess situations and make clearly thought out and rational decisions.
 Carefully exploring the how and why behind each situation, and thinking outside the box can lead to powerful results.